-This type of partnership between a retailer and Ibotta isn’t new, as we saw Walmart join forces with Ibotta to launch Walmart Rewards.
+This type of partnership between a retailer and Ibotta isn’t new, as we saw Walmart join forces with Ibotta to launch Walmart Cash rewards.
 But Dollar General is the first of the dollar store bunch to join the fray.
 And the partnership between Dollar General and Ibotta seems quite different from Walmart’s.

 Download The Krazy Coupon Lady app and we’ll let you know about every Dollar General deal we find in real time.